Dvir545/AWS-game-challenge/README.md

 *Farm, Build, Fight!* is playable on both PC and mobile devices.
 Start your adventure anytime, anywhere!

-Dive into the survival RPG experience: [Play Farm, Build, Fight!](https://farmbuildfight.click)
+Dive into the survival RPG experience: [Play Farm, Build, Fight!](https://farmbuildfight.click) (You can also download .exe file for windows here: WindowsEXE/FBF.exe

 ## Learn More
 - **Devpost Project Page**: Discover the development journey and features: [FBF on Devpost](https://devpost.com/software/fbf-farm-build-fight)